 If there is one thing teenagers hate, it’s being treated like they don’t know anything just because of their age.
 Teenagers are real people who have real problems.

-Write your characters in a way that validates their feelings instead of acting like they behave the way they do because they are hormonal or are just overreacting.
+Write your characters in a way that validates their feelings instead of acting like they behave the way they do because they are hormonal or are just overreacting due to immaturity.

 Even if their problems are comparatively “small” when it comes to the much “bigger” problems of the real world, it doesn’t mean that their problems don’t affect them.
 Don’t be condescending.
 Recognize that your teen characters have dreams and aspirations just like adults do.